 Investment Analysis Summary

 Based on comprehensive testing, these selections may represent optimal choices within their categories.
-Your specific needs should guide selection, but investing in quality equipment appropriate for your workload may help ensure reliable service and professional results.
-Remember that proper accessories, maintenance, and EPA compliance remain equally important regardless of which machine you choose.
+Your specific needs should guide selection.
+Investing in quality equipment appropriate for your workload may help ensure reliable service and professional results.
+Proper accessories, maintenance, and EPA compliance remain equally important regardless of which machine you choose.

 Editor’s Choice: Fieldpiece MR45